sarveshpyadav/sarveshpyadav/README.md

 ## Know About Me :

 Greetings, Tech Enthusiasts!
-I'm Sarvesh Yadav, a dedicated computer science student enrolled at Government Polytechnic, Mumbai.
+I'm Sarvesh Yadav, a dedicated computer science student and a creative learner.
 Some technologies I enjoy working with include HTML, CSS and JavaScript.
 I've also got a solid grip on programming languages like C, C++, and Java.
 Oh, and guess what?
 I'm currently learning to walk in the ML/DL realm without falling on my bottom.

 Connecting with like-minded individuals is my jam.
 If you share my excitement for Blockchain & Web3, enjoy bouncing around ideas, or are keen on uncovering exciting opportunities, I would love to connect with you.
 I'm totally up for diving into captivating and innovative projects together.
 Ask me anything, I'm always glad to help you out!